Libyan cuisine: Meat and poultry

-Bazin is a common Libyan food made with barley flour and a little plain flour, which is boiled in salted water to make a hard dough, and then formed into a rounded, smooth dome placed in the middle of the dish.
-The sauce around the dough is made by frying chopped onions with lamb meat, turmeric, salt, cayenne pepper, black pepper, fenugreek, sweet paprika, and tomato paste.
-Potatoes can also be added.
-Finally, boiled eggs are arranged around the dome.
-The dish is then served with lemon and fresh or pickled chili peppers, known as amsyar.
-Batata mubattana (filled potato) is another popular dish that consists of fried potato pieces filled with spiced minced meat and covered with egg and breadcrumbs.
+Main dishes

-Additional common foods and dishes include:
+Bazin is a traditional Libyan dish made with barley flour and a small amount of plain flour.
+The mixture is boiled in salted water to form a dense dough, which is then shaped into a smooth, rounded dome placed at the center of the serving dish.
+Surrounding the dough is a thick sauce prepared by frying chopped onions with lamb, turmeric, salt, cayenne pepper, black pepper, fenugreek, sweet paprika, and tomato paste.
+Potatoes may be added to the sauce, and the final presentation often includes boiled eggs arranged around the dough.
+The dish is typically served with lemon wedges and either fresh or pickled chili peppers, known locally as amsyar.